Hill's Prescription Diet Kidney Care k/d Review

 Unlike other AAFCO approved cat foods which rely in laboratory testing to substantiate nutritional adequacy, this recipe has undergone feeding trials.
 In the pet food industry, feeding trials are often considered to be the superior testing method.

-Hill's Prescription Diet Kidney Care k/d Chicken and Vegetable Stew provides complete and balanced nutrition for the maintenance of adult cats and is comparable in nutritional adequacy to a product which has been substantiated using AAFCO feeding tests.
+Animal feeding tests using AAFCO procedures substantiate that Hill's Prescription Diet Kidney Care k/d Chicken & Vegetable Stew provides complete and balanced nutrition for the maintenance of adult cats.

-We'll begin this review of Hill's Prescription Diet Kidney Care k/d Chicken and Vegetable Stew with a detailed discussion of the ingredients.
+We'll begin this review of Hill's Prescription Diet Kidney Care k/d Chicken & Vegetable Stew with a detailed discussion of the ingredients.

 The first ingredient is water.
 Water of course only provides moisture, a necessary component of wet cat foods.